|

 Manipulating Time

-- Procrastination by Obfuscation—Prolonging the stature quo
+- Procrastination by Obfuscation—Prolonging the status quo

 Also